Developmental Malformations

 (2) Household ambulators (L3 or mid lumbar) may be able to walk indoors and transfer to a wheelchair for community use and most outdoor activity. | |

-(3) Nonfunctional ambulators (L1 to L3) may walk as part of a therapy session or in a gymnasium with orthotic devices, but use a wheelchair for any useful mobility needs. | |
+(3) Nonfunctional ambulators (L1 to L3) may walk as part of a therapy session or in a gymnasium with orthotic devices but use a wheelchair for any useful mobility needs. | |

 (4) Nonambulators use a wheelchair for indoor and outdoor activities. |

 Issues of bladder and bowel impairment do not correlate as well with the level of the neurologic spinal lesion in individuals with myelomeningocele as they do in spinal injury.
 Most individuals with myelomeningocele have some degree of neurogenic bladder and bowel with a lower motor neuron component.
 Clinical manifestations include incontinence, renal tract deteriorations from malfunction and infections, and fecal impactions or neurogenic constipation.
-Many patients are able to maintain a reasonably predictable bowel and bladder regimen with the use of medications and straight catheterization, although some also require surgical procedures to manage these functions.
+Many patients can maintain a reasonably predictable bowel and bladder regimen with the use of medications and straight catheterization, although some also require surgical procedures to manage these functions.

 He had one shunt revision before starting school.
 School performance was somewhat irregular, as he exhibited difficulty completing multistep assignments.
 Psychological testing revealed a verbal IQ of 85 and a performance IQ of 70.
 With some assistance with homework and adaptations in the classroom, he continued to make academic progress throughout his school career.